Zrizony/ZilaZol/NextJS/README.md

 3. Extend the Prisma schema with additional models
 4. Add authentication
 5. Build UI components
-6. Integrate with the ZilaZol crawler
+6. Integrate with the Supers crawler

 ## Notes